 Find a spot that offers as much privacy as possible.
-Though you could use a bookcase or folding screen to block off the rest of the room.
-If you use Zoom to interact with students they have a great virtual screen.
-You just need a piece of bright green cloth.
+You could use a bookcase or folding screen to block off the rest of the room.
+If you use Zoom to interact with students, they have a great virtual screen.
+It would help if you had a piece of bright green cloth to drape behind you.

 For most people, the morning is the best time to work, so try to wake up at the same time every day and get difficult tasks completed early.
 We are used to doing this normally as teachers.
 Just keep up a routine, even though it has changed.
 Find a routine that works for you and stick to it.

 Consider using the Pomodoro Technique.
 It’s a time management method that helps you set up scheduled breaks throughout the day and can be used for any task.
 You might want to teach your students to use it when they are working on projects.
-Breaking up the day and moving around increases your productivity when you return to work.
+Breaking up the day and moving around increases your productivity.

 The more guidance you provide, the fewer misunderstandings will occur and the more you can stay on track.
 I use Google Calendar; it’s free and simple to use.
 If your school is a Google School like ours, it makes life simpler because everything auto loads to your calendar.
 Or you could use Slack to communicate if you teach in a team and let them know when you’ll be online and offline.

 When teaching remotely, we need to be even more proactive and consistent in collaborating with other teachers.
 Project management tools and email can help you share your progress daily and keep others informed.
 Communication should work both ways from leadership to teachers and visa versa as well as between teachers.
 We were fortunate at my last school because the IT guy was a teacher and set up a communication tool to do just that.

 Promptly return emails, calls, and voice mails but don’t keep your email open 24/7.
 Try to make it one or two times a day when you will check emails.
 People can be more time aware when teaching remotely.
 Communicate expectations and timelines for replies.